How can we self-monitor our health?

 Extra help for vulnerable patients

-Some local health authorities offer cognitive behavioural therapy to patients who are struggling to take their medications.
-Others will print medication labels in extra large print for people who are sight-impaired.
+Other local health authorities will print medication labels in extra large print for people who are sight-impaired.

 Review your medications